University of the People (UoPeople)

 If you didn’t attach your English proficiency proof, you’ll be automatically registered to English Composition I, where you will learn about grammar and APA style, at the same time you’ll discover how to use Moodle and peer learning, as well as how the grading system works at UoPeople.

 3. Moodle!
 English Composition I!
 WTH is this???

 Well, Well, Well!
-The Moodle is the platform where online learning happens, you may find it a little bit confusing in the beginning, but don’t worry you’ll get used to it by time, and UoPeople will provide some videos on how to use it.
+Moodle is the platform where online learning happens, you may find it a little bit confusing in the beginning, but don’t worry you’ll get used to it with time, and UoPeople will provide some videos on how to use it.

 The Moodle has many sections, but the important ones are (announcements, reading assignments, discussion forum, writing/programming assignment, learning journal, unit quiz, and grades), these sections may vary depending on the course, but for “English Composition I” you’ll have the chance to meet them all, so once you have the course available in the Moodle, the first thing to check is the reading assignments, your instructor will provide an overview about what you will do in that week, and the resources you are allowed to use in your work.

 After discovering the first unit (each course is separated into 9 units = 9 weeks) in the course, you will have to start working on your assignments, please note that it’s really important to manage your time and respect the deadlines, otherwise you’ll get ZEROES.